Why you should create your website with Academic and Hugo

 Simple editing.
 Instead of using HTML to write your content, you can write using popular Markdown and LaTeX math expressions.

 Academic theme/framework.
-Manage your biography, publications, talks, news, teaching resources, projects, etc.
+Manage your biography, publications, talks, online courses, news/blog, projects, etc.

 No dependencies.
 The beauty of Hugo is that it is just one standard binary program with no dependencies, so it’s dead simple to maintain a site made with Hugo.
 Jekyll and WordPress on the other hand have complex Ruby and PHP dependencies, respectively.

 It’s multiplatform.
-Build your site from a Mac, Linux, or Windows computer.
+Build your site on the cloud or locally on a Mac, Linux, or Windows computer.

 Lightning fast to generate.
 Hugo builds my site, piecing together all the various parts and converting the Markdown content to HTML in less than a second.
 Jekyll took significantly longer and occasionally stopped working due to dependencies becoming deprecated or packages requiring to be manually updated.